cartesi/docs/docs/tutorials/helloworld/cartesi-machine.md

 Other than that, we must specify the machine in such a way that the computation output can be actually *read* by the Cartesi Compute node.
 This means that, instead of simply printing "Hello World!" to the screen, we need to specify that the string should be written to an *output drive*, from which the Cartesi Compute node will be able to pick it up.

-With these ideas in mind, let us look at a full-fledged Cartesi Machine specification that can be used by our Cartesi Compute DApp:
+With these ideas in mind, let us look at a full-fledged Cartesi Machine specification that can be used by our Cartesi Compute dApp:

 ```bash
 docker run \